EdernOllivierYves/CAMERA/README.md

 You should route the PG_N signal wire in order to make the camera to work fine.

-On the PCB it seems to be wired, and also I have verified its connectivity with a voltmeter.
+On the PCB it seems to be wired, and also I have checked the connectivity of the wire PG_N from the Arduino connector to the image sensor with a voltmeter.

 BR, EO.